Wilhelmsson177/aoc-2024-dart/README.md

 ![](https://img.shields.io/badge/day%20📅-22-blue)![](https://img.shields.io/badge/days%20completed-14-red)![](https://img.shields.io/badge/stars%20⭐-32-yellow)

 The template is based on the idea of https://github.com/S-ecki/AdventOfCode-Starter-Dart.
+This year I will pace myself a bit and do it, when I have time.
+So probably only on the weekends.
+I am not reaching for the leaderboard.

 <!--- advent_readme_stars table --->